 Your settings won’t be saved without clicking on the save button.

-Now that you’re time zone has been updated, you can now start using your schedulers or working directly setting up scheduled blog posts to post automatically.
+Now that your time zone has been updated, you can now start using your schedulers or working directly setting up scheduled blog posts to post automatically.

 Questions Answered About Incorrect Time Zone Settings On WordPress